 Opai, K. (2021).
 Tikanga: An introduction to te ao Māori.
 Aotearoa Books.

 Wepa, D. (2015).
 Cultural Safety in Aotearoa New Zealand.
 (2nd Ed.).

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Learning Outcomes

-- Identify the principles of culturally safe healthcare practice in the radiation therapy setting that could improve cancer outcomes.
+- Identify the principles of culturally safe communication in the radiation therapy setting that could improve cancer outcomes.